-(1) Factors to consider - Issuers that have distributed asset-backed securities under a prospectus are required to provide disclosure in their AIF under section 5.3 of Form 51-102F2.
+(1) prosp 51-10 disclo Factors to consider - Issuers that have distributed asset-backed securities under a prospectus are required to provide disclosure in their AIF under section 5.3 of Form 51-102F2.
 Issuers of asset-backed securities must determine which other prescribed disclosure is applicable and ought to be included in the AIF.
-Disclosure for a special purpose issuer of asset-backed securities will generally explain assets; the structure of the securities and dedicated cash flows; and any third party or internal support arrangements established to protect holders of the asset-backed securities from losses associated with non-performance of the financial assets or disruptions in payment.
+Disclosure for a special purpose issuer of asset-backed securities will generally explain the nature, performance and servicing of the underlying pool of financial assets; the structure of the securities and dedicated cash flows; and any third party or internal support arrangements established to protect holders of the asset-backed securities from losses associated with non-performance of the financial assets or disruptions in payment.